micmejia/bible-dump/NKJV/John/John 10.md

 If I do not do the works of My Father, do not believe Me;

 ###### 38
-but if I do, though you do not believe Me, believe the works, that you may know and [^f]believe that the Father _is_ in Me, and I in Him."
+but if I do, though you do not believe Me, believe the works, that you may know and believe that the Father _is_ in Me, and I in Him."

 ###### 39
 Therefore they sought again to seize Him, but He escaped out of their hand. ## The Believers Beyond Jordan